-- Set your autofocus mode to continuous
+- Set your focusing mode to continuous autofocus

-- Select your single focus point manually
+- Select your autofocus area mode as single point autofocus

 - Position your focus point on your subject

-- Be cool.
-Depress the shutter calmly
+- Depress the shutter button calmly

 Also, we love good news, so if our focusing tips have helped you to understand how to use autofocus properly, share that too.